In Red

 You could tell the kid about the otters.
 Knowledge is power and all that.

-She gave an exasperated grunt and tapped her headphones.
+Annabeth cleared a blob of phlegm from her throat and tapped her headphones.
 Her music volume rose, blocking out her heavy steps and rattling chest.

 Right.
 Left.
-Right.
-Left.
+Banana.
 Nap.
-Banana.
 Endorphins.
 Peace.
-Quiet.
 Solitude.

 A girl in a red and black leather jacket rose to her tiptoes and stuck her tongue into her date’s mouth.